Images

 Let's start with some simple shapes, programming in the worksheet as we've done before.

 What is happening here?
 Image is an object and circle a method on that object.
-We pass to circle a parameter, 10 that gives the diameter of the circle we're constructing.
-Note the type of the result: an Image.
+We pass to circle a parameter, 100 that gives the diameter of the circle we're constructing.
+Note the type of the result is Image.

 We draw the circle by calling the draw method.